 Start with Optimizing Your Profile

 Pick the right username.
 You can change it through your account settings.
-Use your business name or memorable keywords.
+Use your business name or essential keywords.
 Also make sure to optimize the name on your profile, and not just the username.
-You can see our username and profile name are the same – SEO Inc., since that’s our company.
+You can see our username and profile name are the same – SEO Inc. since that’s our company.